jamesstill/Astronomy/README.md

 */
 ```
 ### Geocentric Position Calculator
 The `GeocentricPositionCalculator` expects a `DateTime` and a planet name (target body).
-It returns a `GeocentricPosition` object with ecliptical and equitorial coordinates, true distance, and apparent distance (in AU).
+It returns a `GeocentricPosition` object with ecliptical and equatorial coordinates, true distance, and apparent distance (in AU).
 ```
 DateTime datetime = new(1992, 12, 20);
 string planetName = PlanetName.Venus;